Matthew 16: 18:

 Ecclesiastical history probably doesn’t know any other verse, that has been misinterpreted so often like the above verse.

 The pope reasons his supremacy mainly by the above verse.

-This Jesus lowered himself down to death on the cross, where he borne the sins of the whole mankind.
+This Jesus lowered himself down to death on the cross where he has borne the sins of the whole mankind.
 God brings about faith in Christ by the Holy Spirit.
-God builds his Church on Jesus, by causing faith in him on people.
+God builds his Church on Jesus by causing faith in him on people.

 Matthew 16: 24-26: